ddsky/api-league-clients/android/docs/HumorApi.md

 - **Accept**: application/json

-## randomMeme
+## randomMemeAPI

-> RandomMeme200Response randomMeme(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)
+> RandomMemeAPI200Response randomMemeAPI(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)

-Random Meme
+Random Meme API

-Get a random meme out of over 200,000+ memes.
+Get a random meme out of over 300,000+ memes.
 To get the latest memes, you can use the max-age-days parameter.

 ### Example